mwgribben/abc-of-chairmanship/9_committees.markdown

 ### Suspending working parties

-If it seems to member of a working party that they are not likely to accomplish satisfactorily the business referred to them, the sittings of the working party may be suspended by the following motions: ‘*That the working party report progress.*’
+If it seems to members of a working party that they are not likely to accomplish satisfactorily the business referred to them, the sittings of the working party may be suspended by the following motions: ‘*That the working party report progress.*’

 If this motion is carried, the business is discontinued, and the chair reports to the appointing body the result of the work to date.
 The chair may then ask permission from the parent body for the working party to sit again.
 If this is given, the working party resumes its meetings.